 When an individual is injured in a car accident in Pennsylvania, they are covered under the state’s no-fault laws.
 However, Pennsylvania is a “choice no-fault” or a “limited tort” state.
 This means that drivers have the option to decide whether their insurance is going to be a modified no-fault plan or a traditional no-fault plan.

-Drivers in Pennsylvania have 45 days from the time they renew their car insurance to determine whether they want limited or full no-fault insurance, also called a “tort plan.”
+Drivers in Pennsylvania have 45 days from the time they renew their car insurance to determine whether they want Limited or Full Tort insurance, also called a “tort plan.”
 Under a limited plan, drivers may seek damages for all economic expenses related to the accident.
 These may include medical bills, rehabilitation costs, lost wages, and other financial burdens caused by the accident.
 However, with this plan, injured drivers cannot seek damages for non-economic damages such as pain and suffering, unless they meet the serious injury threshold.
-Under a full tort policy, injured drivers can seek financial compensation for both economic and noneconomic damages after an accident caused by another driver.
+Under a Full Tort policy, injured drivers can seek financial compensation for both economic and non-economic damages after an accident caused by another driver.
 Noneconomic damages can include loss of enjoyment of life and/or pain and suffering.

 If you were injured in an accident, it is important to have an experienced legal team on your side.
-The attorneys at Friedman Schuman have over 30 years of experience representing clients who have been injured in accidents.
-We are prepared to take on your case, look for evidence, speak with witnesses, and help you recover compensation necessary to mitigate some of the costs related to your accident.
-If you require strong legal representation, contact Friedman Schuman today for a consultation.
+The attorneys at Friedman Schuman have over 40 years of experience representing clients who have been injured in accidents.
+We are prepared to take on your case, look for evidence, speak with witnesses, and help you recover the compensation necessary to mitigate some of the costs related to your accident.
+We take pride in providing clients in Pennsylvania and New Jersey with the competent legal assistance they deserve through each phase of the process.
+If you require strong legal representation, contact Friedman Schuman online or call us at our Pennsylvania office (215) 635-7212 or our New Jersey office (856) 452-3358 today for a free consultation.